 Some 11 percent of parents said that they would actually lie to their schools about the absences, reporting them as sick when they’re actually off on holiday.
-And 21 percent said that the threat of a fine wouldn’t put them off the idea – taking a child out of school without permission can result in a £60 fine which would double to £120 if not paid after 21 days.
-If the fine isn’t paid after 28 days, parents could face prosecution, a fine up to £2,500 or even a maximum three-month jail sentence.
+And 21 percent said that the threat of a fine wouldn’t put them off the idea – taking a child out of school without permission can result in a fine which would double if not paid after 21 days.
+If the fine isn’t paid after 28 days, parents could face prosecution, a larger fine, or even a maximum three-month jail sentence.

 “Britain’s parents are stuck between a rock and a hard place, facing fines for taking their kids out of school during term-time, or being left out of pocket by the price of family getaways during the school holidays.

 “With no leeway on when they can go on holiday, families with school-aged kids are effectively being charged a family travel tax.
 This may explain why, despite term-time holidays being criminalised, many families say they are still prepared to take their kids out of lessons to have a family holiday,” GoCompare Travel Insurance’s Ella Hastings said.